To accommodate various instruction methods, including remote and in-class learning, we provided 2 ways to use Epic during the school year:

 Can I assign books for students to read after-school through Epic Free?

 Absolutely!
 When you're assigning books to your students, please ensure that your After School filter is set to 'Yes' (see below).
-This way, you will only select books from the Epic Free library, which more limited than the Epic School library.
+This way, you will only select books from the Epic Free library, which is more limited than the Epic School library.

 More about Epic Free: Why the 2 hour limit?